-The comb filter effect is a special type of standing wave noticeable primarily at higher frequencies and shorter wavelengths.
+The "comb filter" effect is a special type of standing wave noticeable primarily at higher frequencies and shorter wavelengths.

-Acoustical comb filtering occurs when sound from a single source, such as a loudspeaker, is directed toward a microphone or listener from a distance.
+Acoustical comb filtering occurs when sound from a single source, such as a loud-speaker, is directed toward a microphone or listener from a distance.
 The first sound to reach the microphone is the direct sound, followed by a delayed, reflected sound.
-At certain frequencies cancellation occurs because the reflected sound lags in phase relative to the direct sound.
+At certain frequencies, cancellation occurs because the reflected sound lags in phase relative to the direct sound.
 This cancellation is most apparent where the two frequencies are 180 degrees out of phase.
 Further, there is augmentation at other frequencies where the direct and the reflected sounds arrive in phase.
-Because it is a function of wavelength, the comb filter effect will notch out portions of the audio spectrum at regular, octave-spaced intervals.
+Because it is a function of wavelength, the comb filter effect will notch out portions of the audio spectrum at linearly spaced intervals.
 Subjectively, comb filter effect evidences itself as follows:

-- Added roughness to the sound.
+- Added roughness to the sound

-- Reduction of harmonic richness.
+- Reduction of harmonic richness

-- Images in the soundstage are more difficult to localize laterally.
+- Smearing of lateral soundstage image focus and placement

-Comb filter effects are caused by side wall reflections.
-These are best controlled by careful speaker placement and by the placement of absorptive materials on the part of the wall where the reflection occurs.
+Comb filter effects are often caused by side wall reflections.
+They are best controlled by very careful speaker placement and by the judicious placement of Illbruck Sonex® or air duct panels applied to that part of the wall where the reflection occurs.